sgirones/kube2consul/README.md

 # kube2consul
-Add DNS records for each Kubernetes Service.
-It will use the service's PortalIP as the A record
+Add a DNS record for each Kubernetes Service.
+It will use the service's PortalIP

 Heavily inspired by https://github.com/GoogleCloudPlatform/kubernetes/tree/master/cluster/addons/dns/kube2sky